gfakouri/WA_Camping/README.md

 ### Testing

 The website was initially tested on Google Chrome.
 It appeared stable in both the desktop and and mobile configurations.
 On Firefox there weren't any issues in either types of configuration.
 The testing on Safari was limited to a laptop so i am unsure of the outcome on a mobile.
 It was also tested on an Android tablet in Chrome and Firefox.
 Testing is an area that requires further investigation.

-## OUTCOMES

-* The goal of this exercise was to gain an understanding of the creative and technical elements required to build a website.
-I believe i have gained valuable experience of the

 ## Author